High-performance Premium Storage and managed disks for VMs

 Provisioned capacity and performance

 When you provision a premium storage disk, unlike standard storage, you are guaranteed the capacity, IOPS, and throughput of that disk.
 For example, if you create a P50 disk, Azure provisions 4,095-GB storage capacity, 7,500 IOPS, and 250-MB/s throughput for that disk.
 Your application can use all or part of the capacity and performance.
+Premium SSD disks are designed to deliver the target performance 99.9% of the time.

 Azure maps the disk size (rounded up) to the nearest premium storage disk option, as specified in the table in the preceding section.
 For example, a disk size of 100 GB is classified as a P10 option.
 It can perform up to 500 IOPS, with up to 100-MB/s throughput.
 Similarly, a disk of size 400 GB is classified as a P20.
 It can perform up to 2,300 IOPS, with 150-MB/s throughput.